Frequently Asked Questions

 Can I bring a dog?
 It depends.

 For practical reasons hostellers with dogs are not to allow them into the hostel.
 All hostels have communal kitchen and eating facilities for self-catering.
 All sleeping accommodation is in shared rooms.
-Other hostellers may object to the presence of a dog.
-If you have a vehicle then your dog must be left in your vehicle.
+If you have a vehicle or a tent then your dog must be left in your vehicle or tent.
+Assistance dogs can be admitted.

 Can a large group come together to a hostel?
 No.

-Sadly, it is unlikely that any of our hostels can accommodate large groups.
+Sadly, our hostels cannot accommodate large groups.
 The hostels are used almost entirely by independent travellers.
 All are small, renovated croft houses.
+If you are travelling in a group of more than four, please check with the warden if it is OK to stay before you bag any beds.
 This should not, however, deter a party from visiting the islands.
 Other modestly-priced accommodation is available in the islands which welcomes groups on tour.
 The tourist information office in Stornoway can advise.
 Their number is 01851 703088

 Will I arrive too late to stay at Howmore if I drive off the ferry scheduled to arrive at at Lochboisdale at 9 pm in the evening, or at Berneray if my ferry should arrive at Lochmaddy at 9.15 pm?
 No.